 Accounting Standards issued but not yet effective and not been adopted early by the Group Effective date Impact on Group AASB 9 Financial Instruments (December 2014) [Also refer to AASB 2013-9 and AASB 2014-1 below] 1 January 2018 The entity is yet to undertake a detailed assessment of the impact of AASB 9.
 However, based on the entity's preliminary assessment, the Standard is not expected to have a material impact on the transactions and balances recognised in the financial statements when it is first adopted for the year ending 30 June 2019.
-AASB 2014-1 Amendments to Australian Accounting Standards (Part D: Consequential Amendments arising from AASB 14) 1 January 2016 When these amendments become effective for the first time for the year ending 30 June 2017, they will not have any impact on the entity.
-AASB 15 Revenue from Contracts with Customers 1 January 2017 The entity is yet to undertake a detailed assessment of the impact of AASB 9.
-However, based on the entity's preliminary assessment, the Standard is not expected to have a material impact on the transactions and balances recognised in the financial statements when it is first adopted for the year ending 30 June 2018.
+AASB 16 Leases 1 January 2019 The entity is yet to undertake a detailed assessment of the impact of AASB 16.
+However, based on the entity's preliminary assessment, the Standard is not expected to have a material impact on the transactions and balances recognised in the financial statements when it is first adopted for the year ending 30 June 2020.
+AASB 15 Revenue from Contracts with Customers 1 January 2018 The entity is yet to undertake a detailed assessment of the impact of AASB 15.
+However, based on the entity's preliminary assessment, the Standard is not expected to have a material impact on the transactions and balances recognised in the financial statements when it is first adopted for the year ending 30 June 2019.
 AASB 2014-4 Amendments to Australian Accounting Standards - Clarification of Acceptable Methods of Depreciation and Amortisation 1 January 2016 When these amendments become effective for the first time for the year ending 30 June 2017, there will be no material impact on the transactions and balances recognised in the financial statements.
-AASB 2014-3 Amendments to Accounting Standards - Accounting for Acquisitions on Interests in Joint Operations 1 January 2016 When these amendments become effective for the first time for the year ending 30 June 2017, there will be no material impact on the transactions and balances recognised in the financial statements.
-AASB 2014-1 Amendments to Australian Accounting Standards (Part E: Financial Instruments) 1 January 2015 Refer to the section on AASB 9 above.
-AASB 1056 Superannuation Entities 1 July 2016 The group is not a superannuation entity so the Standard will have no effect on the entity.
-AASB 14 Regulatory Deferral Accounts 1 January 2016 When AASB 14 becomes effective for the first time for the year ending 30 June 2017, it will not have any impact on the entity.
-AASB 2014-5 Amendments to Australian Accounting Standards arising from AASB 15 1 January 2017 Refer to the section on AASB 15 above.
-AASB 2014-6 Amendments to Australian Accounting Standards - Agriculture: Bearer Plants 1 January 2017 When these amendments become effective for the first time for the year ending 30 June 2017, there will be no material impact on the financial statements.
-AASB 2014-7 Amendments to Australian Accounting Standards arising from AASB 9 (December 2014) 1 January 2018 Refer to the section on AASB 9 above.
-AASB 2014-8 Amendments to Australian Accounting Standards arising from AASB 9 (December 2014) - Application of AASB 9 (December 2009) and AASB 9 (December 2010) 1 January 2015 Refer to the section on AASB 9 above.